tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added support for the community group feature.

-## Latest Enhanced Version 5.7.1435 @2021.09.30
+## 5.7.1435 @2021.09.30 - Enhanced Edition

 ### SDK

 - Fixed the issue where local data was not updated in time after group profile custom fields were modified.
-- Fixed the issue of synchronizing a large number of conversations to be pinned on top.
+- Fixed the issue of synchronizing a large number of conversations to be pinned to the top.
 - Fixed the issue where Android device timeout signaling did not contain the custom data entered during invitation.
 - Fixed the issue where empty profiles overwrote local profiles due to network request failures during non-friend profile pulling.
 - Fixed the issue where historical group messages could be pulled after a user left the group and then joined the group again.